creativeprojects/resticprofile/docs/content/installation/ansible/index.md

 * password files that can be encrypted using ansible vault.
 These files are located in `./resticprofile/{{ inventory_hostname }}/keys/*`: they will be decrypted and saved to `/root/resticprofile/`.
 * other files (like files needed for `--exclude-file`, `--files-from` or anything else you need) from `./resticprofile/{{ inventory_hostname }}/copy/*` to `/root/resticprofile/`

-{{% notice style="warning" %}}
+{{% notice style="note" %}}

+This new version (21st Feb 2023) installs the `github3` python packages in a virtual environment.
+This seems to avoid having to compile the `cryptography` package, which is a huge time saver.

-The playbook needs the python package `github3`, which in turn needs a whole bunch of package including `cryptography`, which in turn needs the `libssl-dev` package (on debian) and a `rust` compiler.
+Previously, the playbook wasn't running in a virtual environment.
+For that matter it needed a whole bunch of packages including `cryptography`, which in turn needed the `libssl-dev` package (on debian) and a `rust` compiler.

-I can tell you it takes forever to compile and install all this on a Raspberry Pi 3.

-Please note the installation of a rust compiler is not part of this playbook.
 {{% /notice %}}

 ### Requirements